pacho950609/front-true/README.md

 Open [http://localhost:8080](http://localhost:8080) with your browser to see the result.

-This project is connected to a remote server, if you want to change the server you can change the remote host in the `/apolloClient/apolloClient.ts`
+This project is connected to a remote server, if you want to change the server you can change the remote host in the `/context/userContext.tsx` file

 ## Deploy